nasa/Common-Metadata-Repository/access-control-app/docs/api.md

 ### <a name="update-acl"></a> Update ACL

-An ACL can be updated by sending a PUT request to `%CMR-ENDPOINT%/acls/<concept-id>` where `concept-id` is the concept id of the ACL returned when it was created. `legacy-guid` field cannot be modified during update.
+An ACL can be updated by sending a PUT request to `%CMR-ENDPOINT%/acls/<concept-id>`,along with a valid Launchpad token.  where `concept-id` is the concept id of the ACL returned when it was created. `legacy-guid` field cannot be modified during update.
 The fields that uniquely identify an ACL cannot be updated, e.g. the `target` field of a system identity ACL.
 This limitation will eventually be removed as documented in CMR-3163.

 ```
 curl -XPUT -i -H "Authorization: Bearer XXXX" %CMR-ENDPOINT%/acls/ACL1200000000-CMR -d \